Historical FATF Grey List exits

 FATF Grey List – The way forward

 Pakistan technical compliance list currently includes 26 partially compliant (PC) and 4 non compliant items.
 This needs to be brought down to under 20 to get a favorable technical compliance review.
 Pick 6-9 partially compliant items on the list and upgrade them to largely compliant or reduce the list of non compliant items from 4 down to zero or one.
 This is not a hard ask for a dedicated and committed team and is likely to happen one way or the other by June 2020.
-Pakistan is likely to focus on the partially non compliant items and build up on existing momentum rather than start from scratch on the non-compliant items.
+Pakistan is likely to focus on the partially non compliant items and build upon existing momentum rather than start from scratch on the non-compliant items.

-The bigger challenge however is the effectiveness and immediate outcome rating where we stand with 10 lows.
+The bigger challenge, however, is the effectiveness and immediate outcome rating where we stand with 10 lows.
 We need to bring down this number down to 2.
-While enforcement and effective regulation has been largely successful in the formal sector and fairly successful in the formal financial sector, there is a lot of work that needs to be done in the informal sector.
+While enforcement and effective regulation have been largely successful in the formal sector and fairly successful in the formal financial sector, there is a lot of work that needs to be done in the informal sector.
 Prosecution and conviction also remain a challenge.
-While the two financial regulators, SBP and SECP have built capacity as institutions over last two decades, Law Enforcement Agencies (LEA) and Judiciary have lagged significantly behind.
+While the two financial regulators, SBP and SECP have built capacity as institutions over the last two decades, Law Enforcement Agencies (LEA) and Judiciary have lagged significantly behind.
 Despite their challenges both SBP and SECP enjoy a significant amount of trust and respect from regulated entities and businesses.
 This is not necessarily true for the other two pillars, especially at grass root levels.
 This is a hard ask and the area where Pakistan’s biggest challenge lies.
 To this challenge add an attempt for the first time to regulate and document Designated Non Financial Business Professionals (DNFBPs) – Lawyers, Jewellers, Real Estate Agents among others.

 A focused approach on outcomes under the control of SBP and SECP is the way to go.
 But the success of that effort would be determined by how quickly and how far LEA and Judicial branches of the government move.
 Our prosecution and conviction record for financial and non-financial crimes with financial impact has to improve.